March on Washington: Effects and legacy

-The symbolism of the March has been contested since before it even took place.
-In the years following the March, movement radicals increasingly subscribed to Malcolm X's narrative of the March as a co-optation by the white establishment.
+The symbolism of the march has been contested since before it even took place.
+In the years following the march, movement radicals increasingly subscribed to Malcolm X's narrative of the march as a co-optation by the white establishment.
 However, some black nationalist intellectuals did not see that the liberal reforms of the Johnson administration would assure "full integration" based upon the existing power structures and persisting racist culture of daily life in America.
 Former Communist Party member Harold Cruse posited that full integration was "not possible within the present framework of the American system".
 Black Panther Party member and lawyer Kathleen Cleaver held radical views that only revolution could transform American society to bring about the redistribution of wealth and power that was needed to end the historical facts of exclusion and inequality.

 Liberals and conservatives tended to embrace the March, but focused mostly on King's "I Have a Dream" speech and the legislative successes of 1964 and 1965.
 The mass media identified King's speech as the highlight of the event and focused on this oration to the exclusion of other aspects.
 For several decades, King took center stage in narratives about the March.
 By the 2010s, historians and commentators began to acknowledge the vital role played by Bayard Rustin in organizing the event.
+The story of his role in the organization of the March on Washington was told in the film Rustin (2023).

 The March started a pattern of labeling mass demonstrations in the nation's capital a "March on Washington".
 Some examples include the SDS-sponsored 1965 March on Washington to End the War in Vietnam, the 1979 National March on Washington for Lesbian and Gay Rights, and the 2017 Women's March on Washington.

 For the 50th anniversary of the 1963 March, the United States Postal Service released a forever stamp that commemorated it.